 Now home to the PGA's Greenbrier Classic, Old White is one of the oldest golf courses in the nation.
 Charles Blair Macdonal designed and opened the course in 1914.
 In 2010 the course was added to the PGA Tour, replacing the Buick Open in Flint, Michigan.
 The tournament is played in July each year and has a concert series that is put on each night by the Greenbrier Resort.

-champion Joan Blixt (2013). Ángel Cabrera won the Greenbrier Classic in 2014.
+The past Champions of the Greenbrier Classic are: Stuart Appleby (2010), Scott Stallings (2011), Ted Potter, Jr. (2012) and defending champion Joan Blixt (2013). Ángel Cabrera won the Greenbrier Classic in 2014.